komushi/vue-d3-geo/TOPOJSON.md

 # TopoJSON, GeoJSON and Shapefile
-This guide shows you how to generate/use TopoJSON files(maps) for vue-d3-geo.
+This guide expalins how to generate/use TopoJSON files(maps) for vue-d3-geo.

 ![states](https://raw.githubusercontent.com/komushi/vue-d3-geo/master/images/states.jpg)